PFython/WhatsAppCloud/README.md

 ## And finally...

 I've always been a fan of "simple tools for busy people", so `whatsappcloud.py` and `config.py` are intentionally short and offered "bare-bones" for now.
-I don't doubt some excellent Python modules will come to the fore which wrap the Whatsapp Cloud API more comprehensively, but in the meantime if you feel the urge to build on this humble repository and want to suggest Pull Requests etc. I'd be happy to collaborate.
+I don't doubt some excellent Python modules will come to the fore which wrap the WhatsApp Cloud API more comprehensively, but in the meantime if you feel the urge to build on this humble repository and want to suggest Pull Requests etc. I'd be happy to collaborate.

 If you've benefitted from reading this and want to pay it forward, I'd be thrilled if you'd...